erickawaguchi/fastcmprsk/README.md

 NOTE TO USERS: We plan to make monthly/quarterly updates to the package!

-What’s New in Version 1.22.1?
+What’s New in Version 1.24.10?
 ========

-1. Allows for Fine-Gray regression w.o presence of right censoring.
+1. Made modification to allow for more than one competing risk.

 Features
 ========